-Name: Title: Qualifications: Experience and expertise:
+Experience and expertise:

-Director BSc (Hons) Forest Science, Masters Science, MBA Chair of Greening Australia Ltd Nov 2014 to date.
+Chair of Greening Australia Ltd, November 2014 until November 2019.
 Gordon Davis has an honours degree in Forest Science from the University of Melbourne, and a masters degree from the University of Tasmania.
 He spent 10 years with the Tasmanian Forestry Commission in field and management roles.
-He then completed an MBA at the Melbourne Business School in 1990, before working with the then leader of the opposition, John Hewson, as a policy advisor.
+He then completed an MBA at the Melbourne Business School in 1990, before working with the then leader

 Gordon joined ICI Australia (now Orica Limited) in 1993, as Manager of Corporate Affairs, with responsibility for external communication and government relations.
 In 2003 he was appointed to run Orica Explosives global accounts, before taking over management of the \$1B turnover Orica Explosives Australia/Asia business.